XML RSS

 The shrine prostitution Paul describes is part and parcel of his larger argument about idolatry.

 Romans 1 and homosexuality?
-The context of all three exchanges is idolatry, not homosexuality and not lesbianism.
+The context of all three exchanges is idolatry, not lesbians and not gay men.

 “For the worshipping of idols not to be named is the beginning, the cause, and the end, of all evil.”
 Wisdom of Solomon 14:28.